apollographql/apollo-server/docs/source/essentials/schema.md

 }
 ```

-The result of this mutation would be:
+In the above example, we've requested the book's `title` along with the `name` of the `author`.
+The result returned from this mutation would be:

 ```json
 {